 We ensure that all 37 passenger lifts in buildings we own and control comply with the relevant equalities legislation.
-This include the Disability Discrimination Act 2005 and the Equality Act 2010.
+This includes the Disability Discrimination Act 2005 and the Equality Act 2010.

 Although we are not strictly required to meet the LOLER regulations for the maintenance and safety of domestic stairlifts and hoists, we do so as good practice and as a way of ensuring the highest standards in lift safety.